Rock Hudson: Illness and death

-Two days later, Hudson traveled to Paris, France, for another round of treatment.
-After Hudson collapsed in his room at the Ritz Hotel in Paris on July 21, his publicist Dale Olson released a statement claiming that Hudson had inoperable liver cancer.
-Olson denied reports that Hudson had AIDS and only said that he was undergoing tests for "everything" at the American Hospital of Paris.
-Four days later on July 25, 1985, Hudson's French publicist Yanou Collart confirmed that Hudson did, in fact, have AIDS.
-He was among the earliest mainstream celebrities to have been diagnosed with the disease.
+Two days later, Hudson traveled to Paris for another round of treatment.
+After he collapsed in his room at the Ritz Hotel in Paris on July 21, his publicist Dale Olson released a statement claiming that Hudson had inoperable liver cancer.
+Olson denied reports that Hudson had AIDS and said only that he was undergoing tests for "everything" at the American Hospital of Paris.
+Four days later, Hudson's French publicist Yanou Collart confirmed that Hudson had AIDS.
+He was among the earliest mainstream celebrities whose diagnosis was reported to the public.

-Hudson flew back to Los Angeles on July 30.
-He was so weak that he was removed by stretcher from the Air France Boeing 747 he had chartered, on which he and his medical attendants were the only passengers.
+Hudson flew back to Los Angeles on July 30, chartering a plane because airlines refused to transport a patient with AIDS.
+He was so weak that he was moved by stretcher from the Air France Boeing 747 he had chartered; he and his medical attendants were the only passengers.
 He was flown by helicopter to UCLA Medical Center, where he spent nearly a month undergoing further treatment.
 He was released from the hospital in late August 1985 and returned to his home in Beverly Hills, Los Angeles for private hospice care.

-At around 9:00 a.m. on October 2, 1985, Hudson died in his sleep from AIDS-related complications at his home in Beverly Hills at the age of 59, less than seven weeks before what would have been his 60th birthday.
+At around 9 a.m. on October 2, 1985, Hudson died in his sleep from AIDS-related complications at his home in Beverly Hills at the age of 59.
 Hudson requested that no funeral be held.
 His body was cremated hours after his death and a cenotaph later was established at Forest Lawn Cemetery in Cathedral City, California.
 His ashes were scattered in the channel between Wilmington, Los Angeles and Santa Catalina Island.

 The disclosure of Hudson's AIDS diagnosis provoked widespread public discussion of his homosexuality.
-In Logical Family: A Memoir, gay author Armistead Maupin, who was a friend of Hudson, writes that he was the first person to confirm to the press that Hudson was gay in 1985.
-Maupin explains that he confirmed it to Randy Shilts of the San Francisco Chronicle and that he was annoyed that producer Ross Hunter, who was also gay, denied it.
-In its August 15, 1985 issue, People magazine published a story that discussed his disease in the context of his sexuality.
-The largely sympathetic article featured comments from show business colleagues such as Angie Dickinson, Robert Stack, and Mamie Van Doren, who claimed they knew about Hudson's homosexuality and expressed their support for him.
-At that time, People had a circulation of more than 2.8 million, and, as a result of this and other stories, Hudson's homosexuality became public.
+In Logical Family: A Memoir (2017), gay author Armistead Maupin, who was a friend of Hudson, writes that he was the first person to confirm to the press that Hudson was gay in 1985.
+Maupin explains that he confirmed it to Randy Shilts of the San Francisco Chronicle and that he was annoyed that producer Ross Hunter, also gay, denied it.
+In its August 15, 1985, issue, People magazine published a story that discussed his disease in the context of his sexuality.
+The largely sympathetic article featured comments from show business colleagues, such as Angie Dickinson, Robert Stack, and Mamie Van Doren, who claimed they knew about Hudson's homosexuality and expressed their support for him.
+At that time, People had a circulation of more than 2.8 million; as a result of this and other stories, Hudson's homosexuality became public.
 Hudson's revelation had an immediate impact on the visibility of AIDS and on the funding of medical research related to the disease.